riptano/cdm/docs/index.rst

 Cassandra Dataset Manager
 ==========================

-Cassandra Dataset Manager, (cdm) is a tool to make it simple to get started with Apache Cassandra or Datastax Enterprise (DSE).
+Cassandra Dataset Manager, (cdm) is a tool to make it simple to start learning Apache Cassandra or Datastax Enterprise (DSE).
+This utility will provide a framework for building and installing datasets, which can then be explored via cqlsh, DevCenter, and the Jupyter notebooks that are included with datasets.
+In short, the focus of this tool is on the following:

+development of datasets
+    The CDM framework will provide a consistent experience for people interested in sharing public datasets.

+installation of datasets
+    It should take 15 minutes or less for a user to go from "I want to learn" to "I'm looking at data".
+The experience of loading data should be as simple as possible, with helpful error messages when things do go wrong or a requirement it not installed.

+Visual Learning via examples
+    Jupyter notebooks provide an elegant means of teaching database and data model concepts by interweaving explanatory text and executable code.
+The CDM framework will provide convenient means of displaying information from Cassandra, Search, and Graph.

+## Things this is not, nor will it ever be:

+1. A bulk loader
+2. A way for you to manage your schema in your projects

 Contents: